ten-protocol/go-ten/design/sequencer_bootstrapping_strategy.md

 This LB is encrypted, and gossiped to all the other nodes.
 Note: The enclave can only produce it once it calculated a chain of N hashes (roughly a second worth).
 This is necessary to prevent frontrunning by the SA.
 Basically the timer is not the clock of the host, but a mechanism based on a light proof of work.

-Once the LB reaches the enclave of any other node, and they check it came from the SA, it will be similarly procesed as a canonical rollup in POBI.
+Once the LB reaches the enclave of any other node, and they check it came from the SA, it will be similarly processed as a canonical rollup in POBI.
 It will be considered as soft-final, and it will generate receipts and events, which can be requested by the users who are connected to those nodes.

 The SA itself will not respond to any user requests.